Sales Managers Indexes

 GLOBAL: Sales Managers Index Reflects Emerging Global Growth

 World economic activity continues to grow when seen through the lens of the Sales Managers Indexes, in the world's largest economies (China, the USA and India).
-After the falling growth rates registered over the last 9 months, November broke the trend, with rapid growth in India, renewed growth in the USA and emerging growth in China combining to produce a significant rise in almost all the global indexes.
+After the falling growth rates registered over the 9-months to November, December broke the trend again, with rapid growth in India, renewed growth in the USA and emerging growth in China combining to produce a significant rise in almost all the global indexes.

 Continue reading for analysis, charts and data...